alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 ## Travel tips

 As we close this intense two week itinerary, we thought it makes sense to share some tips and learnings from our experience.
-We strongly recommend self-documenting yourselves before arriving in Japan if you don't want to feel overwhelmed with everything.
+We recommend self-documenting before arriving in Japan if you don't want to feel overwhelmed with everything.

 ### Getting around

-First off, Japan primarily uses a chinese-adapted character set, called **kanji**, but a lot of the places have a latin letter version.
-So getting around is relatively easy, especially on subways and maps.
-However, restaurants and shops might only have the kanji writing.
+First off, Japan uses a Chinese-adapted character set, called **kanji**, but a lot of the places have a Latin letter version.
+So getting around is relatively easy, especially with subways and with a set of maps.
+However, restaurants and shops might only use the kanji writing.

-One of the most useful tips we got was to rent a pocket wi-fi device and use it throughout our stay.
-It can be booked in advance and you pay the equivallent of a SIM card for the duration of your stay.
-We're pretty sure it would have been impossible to cover so much ground and see so many things in the two weeks we stayed with it.
+One of the most useful tips we got was to rent a pocket Wi-Fi device and use it throughout the stay.
+It can be booked in advance and you pay the equivalent of a SIM card for the duration of your stay.
+We're pretty sure it would have been impossible to cover so much ground and see so many things without easy access to Wi-Fi.

-We also strongly recommend train/subway passes, bus passes, anything that can significantly cut costs for you.
-Public transport is quite expensive in Japan, but there are a few special passes for tourists that should not be missed, like the Tokyo metro pass or the Kansai pass.
+We also recommend train/subway passes, bus passes, anything that can significantly cut costs for you.
+Public transport is quite expensive in Japan, but there are a few special offers for tourists that should not be missed.

-Keep in mind that surprisingly few people speak fluent english, so have patience and make sure you have things written down to ease the interaction.
+Surprisingly few people speak fluent English, so have patience and make sure you have things written down to ease the interaction.

 ### Culture

 Japan has a distinct culture, having been isolated from the rest of the world for so many centuries.
-Most of the countries we visited have some traces of European influence or even feel European at their roots, but Japan is genuinely unique and different then any other country we ever visited.
+Most of the countries we visited have some traces of European influence or even feel European at their roots.
+But Japan is genuinely unique and different then any other country we ever visited.

-One of our favorite activites was to walk and observe the people.
-Literally every activity or interaction has something distinctively japanese in it.
-Even the most common activities like taking the subway or entering a bar can have a totally different feel in Japan.
-We don't want to spoil some of the surprises, we just encourage you to try to blend in and experience a totally unique culture.
+One of our favorite activities was to walk and observe the people.
+Every activity or interaction has something distinctively Japanese in it.
+Even the most common things like taking the subway or entering a bar can have a totally different feel in Japan.
+We don't want to spoil some of the surprises, we encourage you to try to blend in and experience a unique culture.

 ### Food

-We could easily write a whole article about food in Japan.
+We can write a whole article about food in Japan.
 We, again, invite you to experiment by yourselves.
-There are very few restaurants and bars for toursists, so everywhere you go, you're pretty much on your own, as any local person.
-This can have the downside of not knowing what to order and how to eat it, but people are super friendly, especially when they see foreigners in their restaurants.
+There are very few restaurants and bars for tourists, so everywhere you go, you're pretty much on your own, as any local person.
+This can have the downside of not knowing what to order and how to eat it.
+But people are super friendly, especially when they see foreigners in their restaurants, so don't be afraid to ask.

-Some of the famous japanese dishes include: sushi, sashimi, tempura, udon, okonomiyaki, etc. Beef is also amazing, cooked in various forms, seafood in general is everywhere and of course all sorts of sweets.
+Some of the famous dishes are: sushi, sashimi, tempura, udon, okonomiyaki, etc. Beef is also amazing, cooked in various forms.
+Seafood is everywhere and of course you have all sorts of sweets.
 Also, try hitting a local izakaya pub.
-You will see a totally different face of the japanese
+You will see a totally different face of the locals.

 ### Money

+The currency in Japan is called the yen.
+10000 yen is the equivalent of 78 EUR (in late 2020).
+One of the big surprises, for us, was that cash is king in Japan.
+Be ready to exchange money or withdraw from your credit cards directly.
+Be aware that Japanese ATMs can be confusing at first.

+The prices for food and goods are similar with Western European ones.
+Accommodations can be on the expensive side, especially during the high season.
+Also, rooms are super small if you travel on a budget.

 ### Safety

+If there's one thing that stands out, is the feeling of safety you have everywhere you go.
+You see people leaving their bikes on the sidewalk, no locks, no safety mechanisms on.
+You can walk outside alone, day and night and you never feel unsafe in any way.
+You can leave your phone on the table and go to the bathroom in a crowded place and you will surely find it there when you come back.
+We never experienced this feeling of complete safety anywhere in the world.

+We hope this paints a broad picture of the traveling experience in Japan.
+It is impossible to capture all the amazing things that make this country a unique destination.
+Looking back to our all travels outside of Romania, Japan ranks among the top when it comes to the overall experience.